aleshaleksey/fansys23/abilities.md

 **Rules**:
 - A familiar has an intelligence of 5 + [Bind Familiar level] x 2.
-- A familiar has HP, MP, and SP dependant the "Bind Familiar" level.
+- A familiar has HP, MP, and SP dependant on the "Bind Familiar" level.
 - A familiar retains the HiT of its base creature but uses your saves, has resistance to damage based on the spellcasting that was used as a prerequisite to bind it.
 - A familiar has an empathic link with its binder to a distance based on the "Bind familiar" level.